Mondarth/LMoP-Players-Handbook/docs/players/index.rst

 Continuing with small party
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An undersized party may find it difficult in some encounters (running away is frequently the best stategy when outmatched).
+A small party is still often better than no party and I will do my best to keep sessions going even if only you turn up and want to play.

 .. _second: